spences10/blog.scottspence.me/src/pages/2018/2018-01-07-wsl-setup/index.md

 published: true
 ---

+I'm a Windows user, I have been a Linux user as well but I have found that Windows is a bit less neckbeardy for me, both have their pros and cons.
+One of the big cons with Windows for me was when I started learning web development.

+That was until Windows Subsystem Linux came along 👏

+I love it, you can have a bash shell in Windows and run all your node apps through it too

 I nuked my laptop the other day as I was having issues with bash on Windows.
 Related partly to using [nvm][slowbash] with WSL and something else that I'm sure I'll figure out eventually but as of right now I'm still not entirely